tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_00.md

 > If you'd like to deep dive into TypeScript, we recommend the [official tutorial](http://www.typescriptlang.org/Tutorial).

-TypeScript has it's own compiler, and it's own configuration file (called `tsconfig.json`) that needed to be configured in order to combine Angular 2 and Meteor.
+TypeScript has its own compiler, and its own configuration file (called `tsconfig.json`) that needed to be configured in order to combine Angular 2 and Meteor.

 Angular2-Meteor boilerplate contains a ready-to-use TypeScript configuration file (`tsconfig.json`), and if you want to learn more about Typescript compiler options, [click here](http://www.typescriptlang.org/docs/handbook/compiler-options.html).